 - Roll off the low frequencies or use a highpass filter set around 40 to 80 Hz.

 - Record in a concert hall with less low-frequency reverberation.

 Rumble from Air Conditioning, Trucks, and so on

 - Temporarily shut off air conditioning.
 Record in a quieter location.

 - Use a high-pass filter set around 40 to 80 Hz.
-Use microphones with
+Use microphones with limited low-frequency response.